jessica3-14/Project/Report.md

 in main function call second function with array, 0 and n-1, n being the size of the array.

+### Bubble Sort
+create function that takes in an array of items loop = list.count for i = 0 to loop-1
+	boolean swapped = false
+	for j = 0 to loop-1
+	    if list at index j > list at index j+1 swap(list at index j, list at index j+1) swapped = true
+	    if (not swapped) then break
+	return list

 ### Sample Sort
 With unsorted array of size n